Tuning your car sound system with an equalizer can be a frustrating mess and a waste of time if you’re not sure what to do. I’d love to help you!

 - Not enough treble (high frequency sounds like cymbals and string instruments)

-- Music has poor detail and doesn’t sound like the recording should
+- The music has poor detail and doesn’t sound like the recording should

 In this case, I recommend doing the following, being sure to use small increments of the equalizer and make changes slowly while listening carefully.